MeVisLab/examples/mevislab.github.io/content/tutorials/image_processing/image_processing6.md

 You have to select the correct index for the RTSTRUCT.
 In our example it is index 2.

-Add `DicomImportExtraOutput` module as shown in the figure below :
+Add `DicomImportExtraOutput` module as shown in the figure below:

 ![Selecting CT and RTSTRUCT in DicomImport](/images/tutorials/image_processing/SELECTINGCTRTSTRUCT.png "Selecting CT and RTSTRUCT in DicomImport")